Q: Is the Squirrel Hill Health Center a “free” or “walk-in” clinic?

 Q: What if I can’t afford my medical bills?

 A: We are happy to help you manage your medical bills.
-You are encouraged to meet with our billing specialist to discuss payment plans and other options that may work for your specific financial situation.
+You are encouraged to meet with one of our billing specialists to discuss payment plans and other options that may work for your specific financial situation.

 Q: What kind of services does the center offer?

 A: We offer comprehensive primary care services to patients of all ages, including family medicine, pediatric care, adult medicine, geriatric care, gynecological services, mental health services, pre and post-natal services, blood work and other lab services, family planning, counseling, and dental care.